teuben/teunix/Install/KFocus_22.04.md

 8. keyboard: add compose as Right-Alt, but I keep forgetting how to use it
 9. widgets:  I do add a few, but you need to Meta-D to view them, as my windows always block them.

-A few new things I learned from the every so helpfull and responsive kfocus staff
+A few new things I learned from the ever so helpfull and responsive kfocus staff

 1. The triple finger tap the same as middle-mouse pasting the selected buffer